Note

 <Player: StreamPlayer | OFF | /home/runner/bsl_data/eeg_sample/auditory_stimuli-raw.fif>

-By default, the logging of events uses the ID with Events: ID
+By default, the logging of events uses the ID with Events: ID.
+If a

 tdef = TriggerDef()